gojimmypi/gojimmypi.github.io/privacy.md

 Generally on the internet, there's no privacy these days.
 Sad, I know.

 That said, I try to not have any sort of invasive tracking.
-I currently have no ads and no sponsored contents.
+I currently have no ads and no sponsored content.

 I do not personally capture or sell any information.